Best Bass Guitar Strings 2020

 Helpful Tip: Do you want to promote optimal tuning stability when installing new bass strings?
 Simply make a very short 90-degree bend at the point where you cut the string.
 This mitigates slippage between the core and the outer wraps.

 Roundwound bass strings are made with a round outside wire wrap covering the inner wire core.
 By comparison, roundwound strings are a bit brighter than flatwounds.
 When sliding your fretting hand, roundwound strings have a noticeable texture.
 With roundwound strings, there’s often a noticeable sound when sliding your hand over the strings.

 Flatwound bass strings are made with flat outside wire covering the inner wire core.
 By comparison, flatwound strings deliver a tone that is darker and warmer than roundwounds.
 When sliding your fretting hand, flatwound strings feel very smooth.
 With flatwound strings, there is virtually no noise when sliding your hand over the strings.

 Bass String Gauges and Tone

-The sizes of your strings plays a key role in shaping your tone.
-The website MusicRadar.com states, "As regards playability, generally lighter gauges are great for slap bass or fast leads, whereas a weightier set will give you fatter tone for heavy metal, modern RnB and for downtuning.".3 The top 3 popular bass string sizes, in order of popularity, are 45-105, 50-110, and the basic 40-100.
-Many beginner, short-scale basses originally have a set of light gauge strings (.040 .065 .080 .100).
-Long-scale most often have 40-100 or 45-105 string sets.
-Manufacturers do no necessarily use the same combination of string sizes to create a "set of bass strings".
+The sizes of your strings play a key role in shaping your tone.
+The website MusicRadar.com states, “As regards playability, generally lighter gauges are great for slap bass or fast leads, whereas a weightier set will give you fatter tone for heavy metal, modern RnB and for down tuning.”.3 The top 3 popular bass string sizes, in order of popularity, are 45-105, 50-110, and the basic 40-100.
+Many beginners, short-scale basses originally have a set of light gauge strings (.040 .065 .080 .100).
+Long-scale most often has 40-100 or 45-105 string sets.
+Manufacturers do not necessarily use the same combination of string sizes to create a “set of bass strings”.

 What Size Are My Strings?